Student Conduct at Queen's

 The university is committed to a developmental and educational response to student misconduct.
 The principles of development, deterrence, restitution and, where appropriate, restorative justice, guides decision-makers within the system.

-Reports of misconduct are initially managed by the NAM Intake Office, and cases are referred to one of five NAM units on campus:
+Reports of misconduct are initially managed by the NAM Intake Office, and cases are referred to one of four NAM units on campus: